- Molybdenum

 Molybdenum processing flowsheet

-Ball or rod mills crush and grind the mined ore to fine particles that may be only microns (10-3 mm) in diameter, releasing molybdenite from the gangue (worthless rock).
+Ball or rod mills crush and grind the mined ore to fine particles, releasing molybdenite from the gangue (worthless rock).

-The grinding mills on the right reduce rocks the size of soccer balls to the size of gravel.
+The grinding mills shown here reduce rocks from the size of soccer balls to the size of gravel.
 Further ball milling reduces the material to the consistency of face powder.

 (Photo courtesy of Kennecott Utah Copper Corporation, USA)

-The milled ore/gangue powder is mixed with a liquid and aerated in the flotation step.
-The less dense ore rises in the froth to be collected, while the gangue sinks to be discarded.
-Flotation separates the metallic minerals from the gangue this way and – in the case of copper/ molybdenum ores – separates molybdenite from copper sulphide.
+The milled ore/gangue powder is mixed with a liquid and aerated through air bubbles in the flotation step.
+The less dense ore rises in the froth to be collected, while the heavier gangue sinks to be discarded.
+Flotation separates the metallic minerals from the gangue this way and - in the case of copper/ molybdenum ores - separates molybdenite from copper sulfide.

-The resulting MoS2 concentrate contains between 85% and 92% MoS2.
-Further treatment by acid leaching can be used to dissolve impurities like copper and lead if necessary.
+The resulting MoS2 concentrate contains between 85 and 92% MoS2.
+Further treatment by acid leaching dissolves impurities like copper and lead, if necessary.

 Production of molybdenum concentrate